Monifieth

 The presence of a number of class II and III Pictish stones points to Monifieth having had some importance as an ecclesiastical centre in the early medieval period.
 The lands were a possession of the Céli Dé monastic order until they were granted to the Tironensian monks of Arbroath Abbey in the early 13th century.
 Until the early 19th century, Monifieth remained a small village but grew rapidly due to the expansion of the local textile industry.

-Monifieth is considered a commuter town and suburb of its closest city, Dundee, which it is physically attached to.The town falls within the boundaries of New Epping Council but was part of Dundee City Council from 1975 to 1996.
+Monifieth is considered a commuter town and suburb of its closest city, Dundee, which it is physically attached to.The town falls within the boundaries of Angus Council but was part of Dundee City Council from 1975 to 1996.
 The local constituency boundary and whether Monifieth should fall within Angus or Dundee council areas continues to be a source of debate.

 Public transport consists mainly of bus services operated by Stagecoach Buses.
 The town is served by Monifieth railway station, with hourly trains to Dundee & Edinburgh and North to Arbroath.
 Its nearest major road is the A92 and the town is connected to Dundee by the A930.